GUIDES NOT INCLUDED

 This rocket design is focused on getting the Great Hall room bonus.
 The two doors are used to seal off machinery that would disqualify the room from getting the bonus.
 (This is done at the cost of other bonuses - the toilet and bedroom don't qualify for room bonuses.)

 There is no sink - space radiation rids dupes of germs.
-(If you want to squeeze in a way for dupes to wash their hands, consider the Hand Sanitizer.
-It uses bleach stone, and is only one tile wide.)
+If you want to squeeze in a way for dupes to wash their hands, consider the hand sanitizer.
+It uses bleach stone instead of water, so needs no plumbing.
+And it is only one tile wide.

 If you can't squeeze in enough storage bins for everything you need, you can use some space-saving shenanigans.
 Fill a storage bin with something you need, then deselect its contents so they drop on the floor of the rocket.
 Then reassign the storage bin to be filled with some other material you need.
 Rinse and repeat until you have all the resources you need littering the floor.